gohugoio/hugoDocs/content/en/getting-started/usage.md

 hugo --buildFuture    # or -F
 ```

-Although you can also set these values in your site configuration, it can lead to unwanted results unless all content authors are aware of, and understand, the settings.
+Although you can also set these values in your site configuration, this can lead to unwanted results unless all content authors are aware of, and understand, the settings.

 > [!note]
 > As noted above, Hugo does not clear the `public` directory before building your site.
-Depending on the _current_ evaluation of the four conditions above, after the build your `public` directory may contain extraneous files from a previous build.
+Depending on the current evaluation of the four conditions above, after the build your `public` directory may contain extraneous files from a previous build.
 >
 > A common practice is to manually clear the contents of the `public` directory before each build to remove draft, expired, and future content.